avaframe/AvaFrame/docs/moduleCom3Hybrid.rst

 com3Hybrid: Hybrid modeling
 ============================

-:py:mod:`com3Hybrid` is a computational module that combines the Dense Flow Avalanche (DFA) simulation model and the Alpha-Beta statistical one and takes advantage of their strength and try to reduce their weaknesses.
+:py:mod:`com3Hybrid` is a computational module that combines the dense flow avalanche (DFA) simulation model (com1DFA) and the Alpha-Beta statistical one (com2AB),  taking advantage of their strength and trying to reduce their weaknesses.
-The weakness of the DFA simulation lies in its inputs.
-It requires, among other a friction parameter :math:`\mu`.
+The weakness of the DFA simulation lies in its required inputs, among which is the friction parameter :math:`\mu`.
-The weakness of the statistical model lies in the path finding (path which will be then used to extract an avalanche profile and compute a runout angle).
+The disadvantage of the statistical model lies in the necessary path, which is used to extract an avalanche profile and compute a runout angle.
+The idea here is to determine the avalanche path in an automated way by:

+- first, running a DFA simulation
+- computing a mass averaged path from the results
+- use the path to compute the runout angle corresponding to this specific avalanche
+- using a coulomb friction method, the friction parameter :math:`\mu` is extracted from the runout
-The idea here is to determine the avalanche path in an automated way by running a DFA simulation.
-The path is then used to compute the runout angle corresponding to this specific avalanche.
-The runout is then related to the friction parameter :math:`\mu` (using a coulomb friction method).
-This :math:`\mu` is finally used as input parameter to run a new DFA simulation.
-This iteration can be repeated multiple times until "convergence", this means until the :math:`\mu` or :math:`\alpha` value stops varying.
+- the resulting :math:`\mu` is used in the input for a new DFA simulation.

+This iteration process can be repeated multiple times until "convergence", which means until the :math:`\mu` or :math:`\alpha` value stops varying.

 Input
 -----

 * raster of the DEM (.asc file)
 * a release feature (shapefile) in ``Inputs/REL``
 * Split point (shapefile).
-The ultimate goal will be to find the beta point without the need of a split point
+This requirement is planned to be automated as well.

 Outputs
 --------